ReneHeber/api-test-karate-example/README.md

-# API Testing with Karate Spring boot example
+# API Testing with Karate Spring Boot example

-This is a sample spring-boot project to demonstrate to use karate for API testing
+This is a sample spring-boot project to demonstrate to use karate for API testing.

 Blog post - https://www.rajith.me/2020/04/api-testing-with-karate.html